Costumes and Consequences: Costumes and Their Consequences

 Conflicts offer an opportunity to learn from one another.
 Through open conversations and education, we can clear up misunderstandings and strengthen our community.

-Our message to you: We have learned from this and will implement these lessons wholeheartedly.
-Please ensure that your intentions are always clear.
-Your costume may, of course, offend some tastes, but it must not demean anyone—not even unintentionally or by accident.
+Our message to you: We’re learning from this and will put these lessons into practice with determination.
+Please be mindful that your intentions can be misinterpreted.
+Your costume may not be to everyone’s taste, but it must not belittle anyone—not even unintentionally or by accident.

 We look forward to unforgettable moments and (respectful) fun together!